Project: Nokor Thom

 He reestablished all the lingas of the south, save those of Yang Pu Nagara and the north, save those of Sri Isanabhadrasvara.

-Toward the end of his reign, he came into conflict again with Dai-viet, where a new dynasty, the Tran, had been reigning since 1225.
-The emperor Tran Thai-tong sent to the Champa king protests against the incessant piracy to which the Chams subjected the coast of Dai-viet.
-Jaya Paramesvaravarman responded by demanding the retrocession of three provinces of the north that were wrested by Dai-Viet and became since a constant source of trouble between the two countries.
-In 1252, the emperor of Dai-viet led an expedition that brought back many prisoners, among whom were dignitaries and women of the palace.
+Toward the end of his reign, he came into conflict again with Annam.
+The new dynasty, the Tran, had been reigning since 1225.
+The emperor Tran Thai-tong sent to the Champa king protests against the incessant piracy to which the Chams conducted on the coast of Annam.
+In return, Jaya Paramesvaravarman responded by demanding the retrocession of three provinces of the north that were wrested by Annam that became since a constant source of trouble between the two countries.
+In 1252, the emperor of Annam led an expedition that brought back many prisoners, among whom were dignitaries and women of the palace.
 Jaya Paramesvaravarman might had been hurt or killed during the campaign.
 Shortly after, his younger brother was on the throne under the crown name of Jaya Indravarman VI.
-He was a prince of Sakan-vijaya named Harideva who had in 1249 conducted an expedition against Pandaranga.
+He was a prince of Sakan-Vijaya named Harideva who had in 1249 conducted an expedition against Pandaranga.
 He reigned for only a short time and was assassinated by his nephew Harideva in 1257.
 We shall see that during this trouble time, the Mongols had already made their way toward Angkor and that the secession of Champapura might have been one of the contributing factors to its fall.
-Evidences however show that until it was overran by the Mongols, Champapura was back under Angkor's control, even though ruled by a line of kings hostile to the Angkorian court.
-The last of the attack on Dai-Viet in 1268 was conducted by the coalition force of Angkor under the reign of Jayavarman VIII and Champapura under the reign of Harideva.
+Evidences however show that until it was overran by the Mongols, Champapura was back under Angkor' s control, even though ruled by a line of kings hostile to the Angkorean court.
+The last of the attack on Annam in 1268 was conducted by the coalition force of Angkor under the reign of Jayavarman VIII and Champapura under the reign of Harideva.
 Harideva who ascended the throne of Champa under the royal name of Jaya Simhavarman, changed his coronation name in 1266 to Indravarman V.

 - ISSA: The Indianized States of Southeast Asia, by G. Coedes